SEN Information Report 2019-20

 Who will explain this to me?

 - The class teacher will meet with you formally at least once a term (this could be part of learning conversation meetings or separately), in order to discuss your child’s progress and the support that they are receiving.
-Ms Holloway may also attend meetings either by request or as part of her monitoring role.
+Ms Dunne may also attend meetings either by request or as part of her monitoring role.

 - Class teachers are always happy to discuss your child’s needs if you have questions or concerns between more formal meetings.
 Please speak to them directly to arrange this